objectionary/news.eolang.org/_posts/2024/03/2024-03-18-cage-recursion.md

 }
 ```
 `PhTracedEnclosure` keeps `enclosure` and `cage` that it traces.
 It also has something like **static**
-`Map<Phi, Integer>`, where it counts how many times `enclosure` was used: It increments `cage`'s
+`Map<Phi, Integer>`, where it counts how many times `enclosure` was used: It increments the counter of `cage`
-counter before calling `enclosure::attr` method and decrement after.
-Thus, in the case of recursion,
+before retrieving its attributes and decrements it after successful retrieval.
+Therefore, in the case of recursion,
-the counter does not decrease, but only increases.
-When the counter reaches a certain threshold, an
-exception `ExFailure` is thrown.
+the counter doesn't decrease, but only increases.
+When the counter reaches a certain threshold, an exception is thrown.

 The value of such a threshold is called `"EO_MAX_CAGE_RECURSION_DEPTH"`, and it is a java property
 which you can set by yourself.
 We chose `100` to be default value.
 Then `cage` can be